arthursw/launcher/specs.md

 The launcher should only open a GUI if necessary: to enter the proxy settings or if the application launch time is too long (the launch duration is greater than `timeout`) to show a progress bar and the logs (downloads, installation, env creation, etc. ).

-The GUI should be made with Tkinter.
+The GUI should be made with Tkinter be default.
 The issue is that the GUI must run in the main thread.
 This means there must be two threads: the main one for the GUI, and a second one for everything else.
 They must communicate: the main GUI provides the proxy settings if required, the other thread tells about the logs / download / loading progress.

 ## Alternative launchers